vinceimbat/vinceimbat/content/The Inward Morning Commentary 1952-09-29.md

 Bugbee then turns his attention to [[Imannuel Kant]], whose ethical theory he criticizes as not grasping the connection of individuality with universality.
 In responding to Kant, Bugbee claims that the relevance of universality to action can only be determined through a clear understanding of individuality.
 For him, "we are only truly individual in so far as we are able to acknowledge and act upon a universal significance in our lives."
 We understand such universal significance in our individual way.
 This makes us irreplaceable.
 The universal may bind all of us, but our expression of it is what makes us unique.

-This reminds me of [[Scott Barry Kaufman]] and [[Transcend — Kaufman]]. [[Maslow’s heirarchy of needs]] has a claim to universality.
+This reminds me of [[thoughts/scott barry kaufman]] and [[Transcend — Kaufman]]. [[Maslow’s heirarchy of needs]] has a claim to universality.
 Transcendence happens anywhere.
 Self-actualization happens everywhere.
 But each of us self-actualize and transcend in our own unique ways.

 After discussing this, Bugbee returns yet again to the subject of [[thoughts/faith]].[^2] He says, "the believing conditional to basic understanding is a matter of response to the intimations we receive of an absolute stake in life."
 I currently have a difficulty understanding what he means here.